-The great thing is, having the peace of mind that financial security brings, as well as the ability to work how you want (mentioned earlier), can reduce the symptoms of burnout and help you enjoy your job more.
+The great thing is, that having the peace of mind that financial security brings, as well as the ability to work how you want (mentioned earlier), can reduce the symptoms of burnout and help you enjoy your job more.

 As you’ve probably guessed, I’m a huge fan of the side hustle.
 Why?
 Mainly because of one word: choice.
 Having a side hustle that creates income outside of medicine helps you to create the ideal life within medicine.
-In fact I started documenting some of them and created a list of physician side hustles.
+In fact, I started documenting some of them and created a list of physician side hustles.

 If you want to work part-time, additional income from a side hustle could allow for that.
 Want to stop working altogether?
 That option is there as well.
-Want to change positions, see fewer patients, stop working nights and weekends?
+Want to change positions, see fewer patients, and stop working nights and weekends?
 That choice, too, could come with income from side hustles.

 I know many physicians who continue to practice even when they’re financially free, simply because they’re passionate about medicine.
 Isn’t that why we went into it in the first place?